[Last Updated: 2023/09/15]

 - Do a Draft Tagging for your Pre-Audit - If your auditor requires, or not, a pre-audit report, you can go through the draft of your report and mark-up the different pages where each tag needs to be placed.
 Make sure that your layer structure is set up as is intended in the final tagging.
 You can also maintain an Excel spreadsheet with the different tags that you will use, along with the general placing of them and the layers they will occupy as a reference.

-- Think about the Layers - The CtrlPrint Frames layer should be used for broader TextBlock tags where the whole note should have the same tag applied to it.
+- Think about the Layers - The CtrlPrint Frames layer should be used for broader Textblock tags where the whole note should have the same tag applied to it.
 Planning the way that story files in InDesign are threaded together for the use of the CtrlPrint Frames layer should also be taken into account here.
 Creating more layers should primarily be used when the same piece of text needs to be tagged more than once.
 It is not recommended to use 1 layer per tag.

-- Timing is Important - Do not start applying your TextBlock tags too early, this type of tagging is likely to require amending and changing and is sensitive to content and layout changes.
+- Timing is Important - Do not start applying your Textblock tags too early, this type of tagging is likely to require amending and changing and is sensitive to content and layout changes.

-- Lock in Content for Review - Plan for time where the content and layout of the report are locked and you can go in and correct all the TextBlock tags prior to submitting the report to the relevant national authority.
+- Lock in Content for Review - Plan for time where the content and layout of the report are locked and you can go in and correct all the Textblock tags prior to submitting the report to the relevant national authority.
 There could be a need to do this earlier than in the past.

 -